Key Takeaways:

 Graduate Tuition/Fees: $18,126

-Ideally designed for teachers, the online master’s in biology program at University of Illinois provides online courses for individuals looking to incorporate the most up-to-date biology and science knowledge into the classroom.
-While designed for educators, students do not need to only be biology teachers.
+Ideally designed for teachers, the online master’s in biology program at the University of Illinois provides online courses for individuals looking to incorporate the most up-to-date biology and science knowledge into the classroom.
+While designed for educators, students can take this degree to pursue other careers.

-Students from all fields of science are welcome, though the program’s focus is on teaching biology.
-All courses are delivered online and provide students with opportunities to interact with classmates on a deeper level outside of class.
+Students from all fields of science are welcome, though the program focuses on teaching biology.
+All courses are delivered online, allowing students to interact with classmates on a deeper level outside of class.

 The University of Illinois is accredited and ranked.
-U.S. News and World Report ranks the school #46 in best national universities.
+U.S. News and World Report ranks it #46 among the best national universities.

 #13 – Lehigh University